 No, neurofeedback for depression is not harmful, and it’s recognized as a safe way of enhancing a patient’s electro-neurological flexibility.
 However, some people have reported minor side effects, which are not harmful and eventually subside with time.

 What can neurofeedback be used for?

 Neurofeedback therapy can be used for the treatment of any brain activity issues and several dysregulation conditions.
-Some of them are anxiety-depression, behavior disorders, sleep disorders, migraines, headaches, PMS, and attention deficit.
+Some of them are anxiety-depression, behavior disorders, sleep disorders, migraines, headaches, Premenstrual Syndrome, and attention deficit.

 How quick is Neurotherapy?